 Pego do Fundo River Beach in Alcoutim

-If you’re in the Algarve or planning to go there, this beach is a must.
-It is fed by the Cadavais stream and has a series of infrastructures prepared for all vacationers.
+If you’re in the Algarve or plan to go there, this beach is a must.
+It is fed by the Cadavais stream and has a number of facilities prepared for all vacationers.

 It stands out for the vast vegetation around the beach and also for the picnic area, bar, garden and area reserved for recreational and sporting activities.